-What are the real reasons to quit your day job and step into your purposeful work?
+What are the real reasons you want to quit your day job and step into your purposeful work?
 The answers go deeper than the logic on the surface.
 Here are a few deal breakers and warning signals from my own experiences.

 Have you ever wondered what leads up to making the jump to a new career or stepping into self-employment?
 After leaving my day job almost four years ago I have had plenty of time for reflection on my move to self-employment.